unblinking/www.unblinkingbot.com/index.md

 ### [systemd](https://github.com/systemd/systemd)

-For reliability, the bot runs as a [systemd](https://github.com/systemd/systemd) based service so that it starts automatically, runs unattended for long periods of time, and recovers from possible crashes.
+The bot runs as a [systemd](https://github.com/systemd/systemd) based service so that it starts automatically, runs unattended for long periods of time, and recovers gracefully in there are any unforseen crashes.

 ### [Docker](https://github.com/docker)